VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

 The config may contain `%{ENV_VAR}` placeholders, which are substituted by the corresponding `ENV_VAR` environment variable values.
 This may be useful for passing secrets to the config.

-Please note, vmauth doesn't follow redirects.
-If destination redirects request to a new location, make sure this location is supported in vmauth `url_map` config.

 ## mTLS protection

 By default `vmauth` accepts http requests at `8427` port (this port can be changed via `-httpListenAddr` command-line flags).